rust-lang/book/nostarch/chapter11.md

 #### Submodules in Integration Tests

-As you add more integration tests, you might want to make more than one file in the *tests* directory to help organize them; for example, you can group the test functions by the functionality they’re testing.
-As mentioned earlier, each file in the *tests* directory is compiled as its own separate crate.

-Treating each integration test file as its own crate is useful to create separate scopes that are more like the way end users will be using your crate.
+As you add more integration tests, you might want to make more files in the *tests* directory to help organize them; for example, you can group the test functions by the functionality they’re testing.
+As mentioned earlier, each file in the *tests* directory is compiled as its own separate crate, which is useful for creating separate scopes to more closely imitate the way end users will be using your crate.
 However, this means files in the *tests* directory don’t share the same behavior as files in *src* do, as you learned in Chapter 7 regarding how to separate code into modules and files.

-The different behavior of files in the *tests* directory is most noticeable when you have a set of helper functions that would be useful in multiple integration test files and you try to follow the steps in the “Separating Modules into Different Files” section of Chapter 7 to extract them into a common module.
+The different behavior *tests* directory files is most noticeable when you have a set of helper functions you might use in multiple integration test files and you try to follow the steps in the “Separating Modules into Different Files” section of Chapter 7 to extract them into a common module.
 For example, if we create *tests/common.rs* and place a function